 Kaisaniemi, 20 – 21 May, 1995

-The World Village Festival made an impressive debut in 1995, when over 150 NGOs and some 100 performers gathered in Kaisaniemi, Helsinki.
+The World Village Festival made an impressive debut in 1995, when over 150 CSOs and some 100 performers gathered in Kaisaniemi, Helsinki.
 Tens of thousands of people visited the festival during the weekend.
 An event combining culture and social activism was clearly in demand.

 The festival immediately became a summer kick-off event.
 Holding the festival in late May complemented the Markets of Possibilities schedule-wise, because the former happening was essentially built around the latter.
 The first festival was arranged as a one-time occasion, as the main event of the Council of Europe's anti-racism campaign in Finland.
 The Service Center for Development Cooperation KEPA was also celebrating its 10th anniversary the same year.